silentbicycle/greatest/README.md

 ## Filtering By Name

-greatest runs all tests by default, but can be configured to only run suites or tests whose names contain a filter string.
+greatest runs all tests by default, but can be configured to only run suites or tests whose names contain a filter string, and/or exclude tests whose name contains a filter string.
+When test name filtering and exclusion are used together, exclusion takes precedence.

+    void greatest_set_suite_filter(const char *name);
     void greatest_set_test_filter(const char *name);
-    void greatest_set_suite_filter(const char *name);
+    void greatest_set_test_exclude(const char *name);

+These correspond to the following command line test runner options:

+    `-s SUITE`:   Only run suites whose names contain the string "SUITE" `-t TEST`:    Only run tests whose names contain the string "TEST" `-x EXCLUDE`: Exclude tests whose names contain the string "EXCLUDE"

-The command line runner's `-s` and `-t` arguments set the suite and test name filters, respectively.
-For example, to run any tests with "error" in the name, in suites with "integ" in the name (such as "integration"):
+For example, to run any tests with "tree" in the name, in suites with "pars" in the name (such as "parser"), but exclude any tests whose names also contain "slow":

-    ./test_project -s integ -t error
+    ./test_project -s pars -t tree -x slow

 ## Available Assertions